 Become a police officer.

-Transfer SEARCH / Online Assessment Centre Pass Marks
+Transfer of Online Assessment Centre Pass Marks (PCDA)

-South Yorkshire Police is accepting the transfer of Police SEARCH Assessment Centre or the Online Assessment Centre results.
-This will be to join us via the new entry routes, which are the Police Constable Degree Apprenticeship (PCDA) and the Degree Holder Entry Programme (DHEP)
+South Yorkshire Police is accepting the transfer of Online Assessment results.
+This will be to join us via the Police Constable Degree Apprenticeship (PCDA) route.

-If you have sat the College of Policing Online Assessment (or SEARCH Assessment Centre in the past two years and achieved a pass mark of more than 50 per cent, or if you have passed the new Online Assessment Centre, we want to hear from you.
+If you have sat the College of Policing Online Assessment (or SEARCH Assessment Centre) in the past two years and achieved a pass mark we want to hear from you.

 Please get in touch to find out our full eligibility criteria and the next stages.